About · Background · Experience

 Quality built in

-Accessibility, security, and usability are requirements—not phases.
-When they slip, it's a signal that requirements or ownership are unclear.
+Accessibility, security, and usability are requirements.
+Not phases.
+When they slip, it's a signal that ownership or expectations are unclear.

-Why this matters: Most program failures don't start as "execution problems."
-They start as unclear ownership, hidden dependencies, and misaligned expectations.
-This approach surfaces them early.
+Why this matters: Most program failures don't start as execution problems.
+They start as unclear ownership and hidden dependencies.
+The goal is to find those before they cost you.

 Credentials